Luciano-Lima/pokemon_app/README.md

 - Displays the image of the searched Pokémon.
 - Shows the description of the searched Pokémon.

-## Installation
+## Dependencies

-To use this application, follow these steps:
+To use this application, install the dependencies requirements.txt file: